 How the Aging Brain Affects Thinking

 Some changes in thinking are common as people get older.
-For example, older adults may have:
+For example, older adults may:

-- Mild decreases in the ability to pay attention
+- Experience mild decreases in the ability to pay attention

 - Improve vocabulary and language skills